nicolai-h/Bugcrowd-tech/bugcrowd_tech.md

 - ```Website Testing```

-### Any localized version of www.tripadvisor.com available from the site's header or footer
+### Localized versions of www.tripadvisor.com available from the site's header or footer
 - ```Website Testing```